neumino/neumino.github.io/movies.md

-### Pushpa: The Rise
+### The Novice
-*Released on 2021-12-16, vote average 7.6*
+*Released on 2021-12-17, vote average 7.2*

-Pushpa Raj is a coolie who rises in the world of red sandalwood smuggling.
-Along the way, he doesn’t shy from making an enemy or two.
+A queer college freshman joins her university’s rowing team and undertakes an obsessive physical and psychological journey to make it to the top varsity boat, no matter the cost.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/8KLCadalvfQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Z4zCPgMdbo0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>